 Touch the Inputs icon to view a list of all sensor and digital inputs.
-The Page Down icon pages down the list of inputs, the Page Up icon pages up the list of inputs, the Main Menu icon brings back the previous screen.
+Swipe up and down the list of inputs, A yellow rectangle on the lower right will indicate if there is more than one page and the current position in the pages.